-The current economic conditions and low interest rate environment impact the fair value measurements of financial instruments.
-In addition, the COVID-19 pandemic brought additional uncertainty and volatility to the financial markets.
+The current economic conditions impact the fair value measurements of financial instruments.
+In addition, the Russian invasion of Ukraine brought additional uncertainty and volatility to the financial markets.
 Valuation techniques and models used for certain financial instruments are inherently subjective and involve various assumptions regarding pricing.
 The use of different valuation techniques and assumptions could produce significantly different estimates of fair value.
 Furthermore, market value adjustments (reserves) are recognized on all positions measured at fair value with fair value changes reported in the income statement or in equity.